ASSOCIATE FREQUENTLY ASKED QUESTIONS

 When will my stipend begin?

-Your stipend will begin once your laboratory Adviser confirms your official start date by responding to an e-mail notification they receive.
-Stipends are paid at the end of the month and your first payment will be for the number of days you were on tenure during that month.
+Your stipend will begin once your Research Adviser confirms your official start date.
+Stipends are paid at the end of the month and your first payment will be for the number of days you were on tenure during that initial month.

 When can I expect my health insurance identification card?

-The Fellowships Office will process your health insurance application once your Starting Date form has been received from the laboratory confirming that you have officially started tenure.
-The Fellowships Office will send your application to CareFirst BlueCross BlueShield with the current address listed in your online Associate profile.
-You will receive your health ID card directly from CareFirst BlueCross BlueShield within 1-2 weeks.
+The Fellowships Office will process your health insurance application once we have received confirmation that you have officially started tenure.
+The Fellowships Office will process your application with the current address listed in your online Associate profile.
+You will receive your ID card directly from CareFirst BlueCross BlueShield within 2 weeks.

 I will be traveling abroad this month and I was wondering what to do about health insurance.
 Does the CareFirst BlueCross BlueShield plan cover me while I am overseas?

-As long as you are on professional or programmatic travel for your Associateship you are covered by health insurance.
+As long as you are on professional or programmatic travel for your Associateship and enrolled in our plan, you are covered by health insurance.
 If medical costs are incurred while on travel, you will have to pay out of pocket and submit a claim to CareFirst BlueCross BlueShield when you return home.

 Am I required to use the Fellowships Office Travel Agency to book my travel?